Diploma Of Aviation – Flight Instructor (AVI50419)

 - a CASA Flight Instructor Rating with Grade 3 Aeroplane endorsement 2.

-It is comprised of 12 core units and 5 elective units.
 The units cover all relevant competencies, knowledge and skills for:

 - the CASA Flight Instructor Rating with Grade 3 endorsement; and

 - training and assessment to industry standards in the vocational education sector.

 The course is a blend of theoretical, practical and self-guided learning, together with assessment.
 The timetable is carefully designed to assist students to progress through the learning and assessment requirements in an achievable and meaningful way.

 We deliberately keep our intakes for this course quite small—usually around 4-8 students at a time—to give each student significant individual attention and support.
 Our instructors take the time to understand the individual learning needs of students and assist with individualised instruction, support and flexibility to meet their learning needs and personal circumstances.

 You will spend time in the classroom with other students and significant one-on-one time with your instructor – learning the craft of teaching and how to apply those skills effectively in aviation settings.

 You will undertake dual training in the aircraft with our Grade 1 instructors, and you will spend time in the aircraft with fellow students (and/or Grade 3 instructors) — taking the role of student and instructor at different times.
 This provides ample time to practice and build your skills in an authentic and meaningful way.
 Your aeronautical knowledge will be greatly expanded and challenged as you learn to teach sequences from effects of controls to basic instrument flying, short field operations – through to advanced skills such as advanced stall recovery and spins.